JUNE

 June frowned.
 “Why are you telling me this?
 If you are really Death, why bother explaining yourself when you know I would still die?”

 His smile was genuine as he regarded her thoughtfully.
 “Because I want to.
-When you’ve been in existence as long as I’ve been, it’s only unusual things like this that really pulls your interest.
+When you’ve been in existence as long as I’ve been, it’s only unusual things like this that really pull your interest.
 People’s bodies die every day, I am responsible for that—their body, not their soul.
 My job is a continuous cycle that holds nothing of interest, I do it because I have to.
 I am used to the fear of humanity, used to their obsession, and in some cases desire.”
 He paused and absently played with the rope of his hood.
 He looked almost ordinary, nothing hinting in the least bit that he was, in fact, death.

 She watched him rub his palm over it like it ached.
 “It’s a clock.
 I don’t know the time it tells, can’t read it.”

 “What type of clock is it?”
-June openly stared at the tattoo, then sucked in a breath when she saw the strange writing rearrange before her dazed eyes.
+June openly stared at the tattoo, then sucked in a breath when she saw the strange writing rearrange before her eyes.

 “It moved!”
-She pointed at his neck in shock.
+She pointed at his neck.

 Death laughed and shook his head.
 “It counts down to the time when I’ll cease to exist.
 I would never know how to read it or what time it’s telling.”